ddlamb2000/clairgrid/README.md

 2025 - Encoon (https://github.com/ddlamb2000/encoon).
 Prototype using Docker, Go, Kafka, Postgreqsl and Svelte.
 Adoption an event-based architecture using Kafka.
 Svelte is sweet.

 ## Notes for developers

+- Look at https://vitest.dev/ for unit testing
+- Look at https://playwright.dev/ for E2E testing